cccshuang/Piecewise_Linear_Predictor/README.md

 # Piecewise Linear Branch Predictor
 This implementation of Piecewise Linear Branch Predictor on Sniper Simulator is done as a part of the course CS5222: Advanced Computer Architecture.

 The branch predictor showed prediction accuracies ranging from 88.6% to 96.12% for high MPKI SPEC2006 benchmarks.
 There are different tunable parameters of this predictor such as the hash values and the history length.
-The effect of these on the benchmarks has been shoed in the report.
+The effect of these on the benchmarks has been shown in the report.

 An additional config file (or editing an existing one) is required to run the predictor.